-4. The House Rules.
-Often overlooked, the house rules should be covered in a job description.
+Often overlooked, a general idea of the house rules should be covered in a job description.
 "It helps nannies understand what type of behavior the family adheres to," says Stolov.
 "You should also include rules you expect only the nanny to follow."
 Clearly stating that you aren't comfortable with the nanny having visitors over at the house will give her an idea of boundaries ahead of time.

 If the nanny is a live-in, these rules will likely change.
 For example, are overnight guests allowed?
 Are there certain areas of the house off-limits or is she free to use everything?

-5. The Minimum Knowledge, Skills and Requirements.
-Want a nanny with a Masters degree in Early Childhood Education?
+Want a nanny with a master's degree in Early Childhood Education?
 Lifeguard training?
 A safe driving record?
 Make sure to add these items to the description.
 Stolov suggests to include minimum qualifications, such as, the nanny needs to have obtained a high school diploma or must be a certain age to apply to the job.

 "Posting a job is the best way to go when you use Care.com since caregivers understand and are responding to you specific requirements," says Stolov.
-But there are useful search options available to families as well.
+But you can also search for providers who are looking for jobs.

 Use the refine search tool to narrow down the people that more closely match what you are looking for.
-You can specify age, gender, hourly rate, years of experience, and if there's a language requirement or if the provider has her own transportation.
-If you refine too much and don't yield any results, just stick with the "must have" qualifications you listed.
+You can specify age, gender, hourly rate, years of experience, language requirements or transportation needs.

-Just like any other job application process, take time to request resumes, review profiles, research and interview thoroughly.
-For those candidates who do not qualify for the position, still make sure to follow up.
-You can even select the "No Thanks" button, which sends a quick message to letting the applicant know that you're not interested.
+As nannies start to apply to your job, take the time to read their messages, review profiles, research and interview thoroughly.
+For those candidates who do not qualify for the position, select the "No Thanks" button, which sends a quick message to letting the applicant know that you're not interested.
 Whether it's that or a courtesy email, they deserve to know where they stand and will appreciate not being left in the dark.